2026 NFL combine: This draft prospect just put together the best quarterback performance of all-time

 Green followed up his record-breaking 43.5-inch vertical with another chart-topper for his position, posting an 11-foot, two-inch leap in the broad jump.
 Anthony Richardson, the No. 4 pick of the Indianapolis Colts in 2023, held the previous highs for quarterbacks with a 40-inch vertical and a 10-foot, 9-inch broad jump.

-Green's unofficial 4.37 time in the 40-yard dash is the second-fastest time ever by a quarterback.
+Green's official 4.36 time in the 40-yard dash is the second-fastest time ever by a quarterback, trailing only Michael Vick's 4.33 in 2001.
 Considered a mid to late-round pick prior to the combine, the long-strider is rated as the 11th-best quarterback available per CBS Sports' individual player rankings, ahead of dual-threat passers like Vanderbilt's Diego Pavia and Georgia Tech's Haynes King.

 WOW. @RazorbackFB QB Taylen Green with a 4.37u.— NFL (@NFL) February 28, 2026